draganbabic/uni-form/README.md

 ## Announcements:

-* __Please note that the jQuery plugins no longer automatically initialize.__
+**This is the Uni–Form version 1.5, the version that most integrations used and is kept alive but is not being developed.
+For the latest version please check out the master branch.**

-  You must init them yourself with the code found in the section below titled "How to use?"
+**Please note that the jQuery plugins no longer automatically initialize.** You must init them yourself with the code found in the section below titled "How to use?"